iammala22/Author-Life-Story/README.md

 # **Prakasit "Pie" Iammala**
+Department of Mechatronics And Robotics <be>
-Teaching at Surin Technical College
+Surin Technical College <br>
 Master's Student in Mechatronics and Robot Systems Suranaree University of Technology
 ---